-It's never been more evident that the US is dependent on China for manufactured goods; the shortage of everyday goods on US shelves and the urgency to get the containers off the boats and to their intended destination is affecting American lives daily.
-Yet, while we are concerned with the manufacturing in China, we have somehow missed that the United State's increasing dependence on India for Information Technology.
+It is becoming increasingly clear that the US is dependent on China for manufactured goods.
+The shortage of everyday goods on US shelves and the urgency to get containers off boats and to their intended destination is affecting American lives daily.
+However, while we are concerned with manufacturing in China, we have somehow missed the United States’ increasing dependence on India for Information Technology.

 The Beginning of Our Dependence

-Over 1,000 leading American companies have moved to India in the last two decades ( a repeat of the migration of US companies to China two decades before this); they employ over one million Indian workers.
-This in itself ticks me off, that the US has 1,000 companies creating good jobs in another country while people here at home are struggling to find well-paying jobs.
-What irritates me more is that you and I have allowed this to go on for twenty years and haven't done anything of significance to try and stop this… we'll get into this a bit more later.
+Over 1,000 leading American companies have moved to India in the last two decades.
+This is a repeat of the migration of US companies to China two decades before this, and they employ over one million Indian workers.
+This in itself annoys me, as the US has 1,000 companies creating good jobs in another country while people here at home are struggling to find well-paying jobs.
+What irritates me even more is that you and I have allowed this to go on for twenty years and haven’t done anything significant to try and stop this… we’ll get into this a bit more later.

 The American companies currently set up in India rely heavily on India-based IT assistance.
 India itself fears becoming dependent on large US companies such as Google, Facebook(Meta), Microsoft, and Amazon.
 India currently faces fears similar to the US in dependency, opportunities, and political tensions with China.

 The interaction between India, China, and the US will change global competition and technological innovation for decades to come.